Peace in Our Time (play): Critical reception

 Harold Hobson in The Sunday Times praised the play, and in The Daily Telegraph, W. A. Darlington wrote, "This play cannot possibly fail.
 It is too moving, too exciting, too deft – and too timely.
 We need to be reminded, just now, that we are people of spirit".
-They were was in a minority of the critics, most of whom wrote lukewarm or hostile reviews.
+They were in a minority of the critics, most of whom wrote lukewarm or hostile reviews.
 Some, including Graham Greene were suspected of resenting Coward's depiction of left-wing journalists who collaborated too readily with the Nazis, but other critics, then and later, thought Coward's treatment of the theme fell between two stools: not profound, but not witty enough to make its point by satire.

-In the assessment of Coward's biographer Sheridan Morley, the writer had uncharacteristically misjudged his moment:
+In the assessment of Coward's biographer Philip Hoare, the writer had uncharacteristically misjudged his moment:

 A 2014 article in the magazine Houstonia after the Houston revival detailed below, judged that the play explored interesting dramatic questions while still maintaining a close feeling of realism, such as how frustratingly "characters grumble about the indignity of foreign occupation, including food and drink rationing".
 Questions of loyalty and friendship versus survival remained compelling.

 Adaptations and revivals

-The play has (at 2020) never been staged on Broadway or revived in the West End.
+The play has (as of 2020) never been staged on Broadway or revived in the West End.
 The large cast makes it a difficult undertaking from a commercial standpoint.
 Productions include that at the off West End King's Head Theatre (1989), a UK tour by the Touring Partnership (1995), the Bristol Old Vic Theatre School (2006) and the Main Street Theater company in Houston (2014).

 The only broadcast adaptation listed by the BBC is a 1947 version by Ayton Whitaker, using the cast of the original production.